 Support Guest at Your Table

-“A comment from a relatively new UU says it best, ‘I really enjoyed the GAYT service...
+“A comment from a relatively new UU says it best, ‘I really enjoyed the Guest at Your Table service. . . .
 Thank you for bringing this to our congregation.
 It made me proud to be a UU.’”

 Magic Valley UU Fellowship, Twin Falls, Idaho

 Looking for ways of making your own Guest at Your Table box?
 Here are some suggestions:

 - Try using a free template for making a box from recycled materials, from PlanetPals.com.
 You can paste images from Guest at Your Table or do your own artwork and then assemble.